Parliamentary.ai

 Overview

-This Bill mandates the UK Secretary of State to create and present to Parliament proposals aimed at halving the employment gap between disabled and non-disabled individuals within six months of the Act's passage.
-The proposals must detail specific strategies for achieving this goal, including training initiatives and job coaching support.
+This bill mandates the UK Secretary of State to present proposals within six months to halve the employment gap between disabled and non-disabled people.
+The proposals must detail how this will be achieved, including specific strategies for various disability groups and provisions for training and job coaching.

 Description